Main illustration: Tim Gilligan

 So what is it about these SaaS sales reps that differentiates them from the rest?
 What do they know about the industry that mediocre sales reps don’t?

-Let’s break down a few things that all the best SaaS sales pros understand.
+Let’s break down the top 5 SaaS sales tips that all the best SaaS sales pros understand.

 1. Upselling value to existing customers is key